Ahead of the ÖTILLÖ Swimrun World Championships in 2017, I detailed my approach to training as I strove to avoid injury and maintain consistency...

 As with taking the edge off my pace during steady runs, this has been mentally quite hard - it can feel like a ‘failure’ if you don’t complete a prescribed workout.
 But I think this has also been very important in not allowing soreness and tightness to develop into proper muscle tears and strains.

-4) Having regular sports massages
+Take regular sports massages

 I’ve seen GB age group triathlon sports masseur extraordinaire Kev James around 3 times per month for the last 6 months.
 This has been incredibly useful in the early identification and treatment of any strains or niggles that might have otherwise developed.